THE STORY OF

 Overall, this recording is a bit

-in the beginning.
-However, the broadcast takes a walk on the wild
+boring in the beginning.
+However, the broadcast takes a walk on the

-side in the second half, with Fred bringing in a serious amount of weed
+wild side in the second half, with Fred bringing in a serious amount of

-and other drugs right before an interview with Arnold ending in a shoot
+weed and other drugs right before an interview with Arnold ending in a

-out and a pass out.
-Having successfully carried the torch from "Out
+shoot out and a pass out.
+Having successfully carried the torch from

-of it 2", this recording continues the momentum that would lead to the
+"Out of it 2", this recording continues the momentum that would lead to

 and infamous as a radio station.